pypsa-meets-earth/pypsa-earth/doc/how_to_customize.rst

 How to customize?
 ##########################################

+PyPSA-Earth can be tailored to represent any part of the world quite easily.
+The following procedure may be recommended.

 **1. Adjust the config**
 The main parameters needed to customize the modeling process are defined in the configuration file `config.yaml`.
 Depending on the particular problem you are working on it could make sense to change a bit config settings.
 In particular, it's better to set the  as big as it's feasible when generating a cutout.
 A considered area can be narrowed anytime when building a specific model.